dart-league/dson/README.md

 }
 ```

-## Deserialization
+## Convert JSON strings to objects

-To deserialize objects (convert JSON strings to objects) you only need to use the `deserialize` and `deserializeList` function and pass the `json` string to deserialize and the `Type` of the object as parameters:
+To convert JSON strings to objects you only need to use the `fromJson` and `fromJsonList` function and pass the `json` string to deserialize and the `Type` of the object as parameters:

 ```dart
 library example;